zappyrent/fullstack-assessment/README.md

 Data have to be persisted in a database.
 Authentication is not required.
 The application should be containerized with docker and docker-compose.
-The application should provide a README.
+The application should provide a README explaining how we can run the application locally or whatever you think is relevant to us.
-Bonus point: how would you implement authentication? (we need to do it fast and with less bugs as possible)

 ### Backend
 [nestjs](https://nestjs.com/)